Patient Rights & Responsibilities

 - Be treated and cared for with dignity and

 - Confidentiality, privacy, security, complaint resolution, spiritual care, and communication.
-If communication restrictions are necessary for patient care and safety, Virginia Mason Memorial must document and explain the restrictions to the patient and family.
+If communication restrictions are necessary for patient care and safety, Yakima Valley Memorial must document and explain the restrictions to the patient and family.